luis33338/battlestax-tutorial/TUTORIAL.md

 });
 ```

-4. If something goew wrong, we want to be notified (500 on error)
+4. If something goes wrong, we want to be notified (500 on error)
 ```javascript
 it("should return a 500 on error", async () => {
   process.env.GAMES_COLLECTION = undefined;